hathix/julia/README.md

 * Use [math.js](https://mathjs.org/docs/datatypes/complex_numbers.html) through npm
 * Enable image export
 * Let the user type in a real and complex component and generate it for them
+* Find a way to get just the coolest Julia sets (most of them are pretty boring, but some of them are spectacular)